smcclab/smc-course/_deliverables/03-lens-performance.md

 exam---it'll be a live gig that you can invite your friends to.

-We are looking for performances (and associated artefacts) that are sophisticated in terms of fundamental aspects of music computing, have a high design/compositional quality, and that allow a high level of expression and collaboration during performance.
+We are looking for performances (and associated artefacts) that are sophisticated in terms of fundamental concepts in music computing, have a high design/compositional quality, and that allow a high level of expression and collaboration during performance.